TaberNater96/VitisVeritas/NOTES.md

 * Make sure the winemaking process is correct and in the correct order.
 * Make sure to explain what an AVA is on the main home page before the user gets to the map.
 * Say something like "You will never look at a glass of wine the same way again" somewhere on the home page.
+* As far as how the section below the map should be structured, have a main large and center title at the top that says something about how this section is about interpreting the land.
+Have all sections use the same background so the background (sky to ground) looks like it is progressing from sky to soil.
+Then have soil texture type section and then soil series section that look similar to alchemy page.